 What are Electric Field Lines in class 12 Physics?

-Electric Field Lines Definition
+Definition of Electric Field Lines

 Electric field lines are imaginary paths that represent both the direction and strength of the electric field.